Birthday Parties as Virus Vector - Bioreports

 Private gatherings have been harder for researchers to measure than big public events — they’re private, after all.
 And there has been a fierce debate for months among epidemiologists about just how big a factor they have been in how coronavirus moved from person to person.

 But a team of Harvard researchers used a creative method for finding them: Using health insurance claims data, they looked at the Covid rates of families in the two weeks after one of them had a birthday.
-Overall, their paper, published in Jama Internal Medicine, found that a recent family birthday increased Covid risk by nearly a third.
+Overall, their paper, published in Jama Internal Medicine, found that a recent family birthday increased Covid risk by nearly a third in counties where the virus was widespread.

+Their theory is that the increased risk is almost certainly explained by birthday parties.
+Though the insurance claims don’t show whether any individual Covid patient had actually held a birthday party, several aspects of the data strongly suggest a connection.

 “My wife and I, we certainly didn’t see the need to gather indoors for our birthdays,” said Anupam Jena, a professor of health policy at Harvard Medical School and one of the paper’s co-authors, who said the study was inspired by his own daughter’s birthday.
 “Our kids might be more disappointed.”